Frequently Asked Questions.

 How long will it take to see results?

 You may see results in as early as five days.
-We recommend waiting 14 days before booking you book a touch-up (if needed).
+We recommend waiting 10 days for your follow up consultation and touch-up (if needed).

 What can I do to minimize bruising?